 Flow Measurement Requirements

 For all new water uses, owners are required to report the total water pumped from the well each year.
-This does not apply to replacement wells.
 Water use can be tracked by installing an NRD-approved flow meter.
 The well owner needs to report the total water pumped during the calendar year to the NRD by December 15 of the following year.
-For more information on flow measurement requirements contact Russell Oakland.
+For more information on flow measurement requirements, please contact the LPNNRD Water staff.

 Other county or city permits may be needed if you are within city limits or areas with zoning restrictions, so please check with your local county and/or city agencies.
 Special permits may also be required from the Nebraska Department of Natural Resources (DNR) if the location does not meet spacing requirements in relation to existing wells or for distance from streams.